dsp2003/clef/README.md

 Q: I can't access fuel hatch!
 My character has stuck at his starter planet!
 I was playing as custom race.

-A: It's impossible for me to fix custom races due to random mod load order and the fact .png definition files cannot be incrementally patched.
-Please ask the author of that race to move working fuel hatch from Tier 3 ship to Tier 2 (I've asked some of them, and you can find their races in "Recommended mods" section).
+A: You'll need to use Custom Race Patch provided in the distribution, although it won't magically work for all races.
+If you want a permanent solution, please ask the author of that race to move working fuel hatch from Tier 3 ship to Tier 2 (I've asked some of them, and you can find their races in "Recommended mods" section).

 Also, you can fix it on your own - open <racename>t2blocks.png and copy fuel hatch pixel (orange-red at the top of a blue block) from <racename>t3blocks.png.
 Note you'll have to delete your shipworld, otherwise the fix won't be applied (don't forget to take everything you don't want to lose with you).